Pluralsight vs Udemy vs Zero To Mastery: Comparison Guide

 Pros

-High level teachers and expertise
+• High-level teachers and expertise

 Cons

-That pricing is overly complex.
+• That pricing is overly complex.
 I need a lie down after figuring out how it all worked!

-No lifetime deal (at least, not anymore)
+• No lifetime offer (at least, not anymore)

-Udemy is an e-learning platform with literally millions of users.
+Udemy is an e-learning platform with millions of users.
 Thanks in part to its discounted pricing schemes.

 For example

-When we search Python courses, there are 27 on the first page.
+When we search for Python courses, there are 27 on the first page.
 And then a whopping 417 pages of Python course results!

 Which do you pick?

-The newest one?
+• The newest one?

-The one with the most reviews?
+• The one with the most reviews?

-Or just freak out and not pick any of them?
+• Or just freak out and not pick any of them?

 My best advice is to look for courses that are up to date, and then filter down from there.

-Udemy works as a marketplace so literally anyone can post a course.(It’s why they have millions of them).
+Since Udemy operates purely as a marketplace where literally anyone can post a course (it’s why they have millions of them), this does lead to a few issues:

 They can!